 Theatre in the Round: Touring

-This page offers an introduction to theatre in the round on tour from 1958, when Studio Theatre Ltd began touring from Scarborough, through to 2008, the final full year of touring before Alan Ayckbourn stepped down as Artistic Director of the company.Further details about tours from specific venues can be found by clicking on the links in the eight-hand column.
+This page offers an introduction to theatre in the round on tour from 1958, when Studio Theatre Ltd began touring from Scarborough, through to 1996, when the company left its second home the Stephen.
+Joseph Theatre in the Round.Further details about tours from specific venues can be found by clicking on the links in the eight-hand column.

 Related Pages